+44 1792 295845

 This module will examine the Earth's climate system, and the principal natural and anthropogenic forcing mechanisms controlling it.
 The detection and nature of recent environmental changes will be discussed within the context of the Earth's climate history .
 The tools and methods used to measure, predict and study climate changes will be introduced.
 This will include the fundamental structure of General Circulation Models and how these techniques may be employed in conjunction with instrumental and proxy data to study the climate of the past and to reduce uncertainty in future climate change projections.

-Geology is the study of the composition and history of planet Earth, and the processes that operate within the planet and on its surface.
-This module provides an overview of the subject, with a strong emphasis on practical and fieldwork.
-By the end of the module you will be able to identify minerals and rocks, and know how to interpret them to understand the behaviour of volcanoes, the formation of mountain belts, the distribution of resources, and the history of the Earth¿s surface.
+Geology is the study of the composition and history of planet Earth and the processes that operate within the planet and on its surface.
+This module provides an overview of geology, with a strong emphasis on practical and fieldwork.
+By the end of the module you will be able to identify minerals and rocks, and know how to interpret them to understand the behaviour of volcanoes and earthquakes, the formation of mountain belts, the distribution of resources, and the history of the Earth¿s surface.
 Teaching through lectures is supplemented by regular practical classes and five half-day field classes.
 Taking this module alongside Year One Geography modules will complete your credit requirements at Year One.
 The module is recommended if you have an interest in physical geography, although it is accessible to all students.
 No previous experience of geology is needed.

 This module will investigate the history of planet Earth with particular emphasis on the fossil evidence.
 Life appeared very early on Earth, and changes in the oceans, atmosphere and in climate are intimately linked to the evolution of life.
 Large changes in the fossil record represent major events in Earth¿s history, including the catastrophic collapse of ecosystems and major radiations of diversity.
 We will take a journey through the history of the planet, tracking major changes in ecosystems and focussing on the major events, as well as considering the way that the fossil evidence has been used in debates about the way that evolution works.